ilundain/DLI_LLM_RAG_Agents/readme.md

 ## Notes
 - GPU acceleration is optional but recommended when using larger models.
 - Some notebooks may offer interchangeable backends (e.g., FAISS vs. in-memory) to simplify setup.

-## License
-Unless otherwise stated, code in this repository is provided under the MIT License.

 ## Acknowledgments
 Inspired by NVIDIA’s “Building RAG Agents with LLMs” workshop materials.